How to analyze historical website traffic, keyword trends & ranking shifts with SE Ranking

 Historical data within SE Ranking’s research tools

-Domain data
+Domain traffic data

-By default, you’ll see organic and paid domain traffic data here for the current month.
-But if you click on the date, you can view any domain’s keyword history, their organic and paid rankings for any previous month going back to February 2020.
+And if you click on the date, you can view any domain’s traffic sources (organic, paid) and rankings for any previous month going back to February 2020.

 Keyword data

 The same approach applies when accessing historical keyword data.
-Enter a keyword into the Keyword Research tool for analysis, and then choose the date you’re interested in.
+Enter a keyword into the Keyword Research Tool for analysis, and then choose the date you’re interested in.
 Once this is done, all tabs within the tool will display information for the set month.

 You should also consider using the Organic SERP History tab within the Keyword Research Tool.
 It offers another piece of historical information that you may find useful.